 - Find out if there is a formal Adopt-A-Park or Park Ambassador program in your city.
 Search your city’s website or call 311 to connect with the coordinator of your city’s park engagement program

-What’s the best way to get our word out?
+What’s the best way to get the word out?

 - Develop your core email list of everyone who has expressed an interest in the group and in improving the park.
 Keep building and adding to this list

 - Establish a Facebook page or a website.
 Make your site attractive with lots of pictures of your park

-- Add your community park group to the Park Friends Listings map.
+- Add your community park group to the Community Park Group map.
 That way, people in the neighbourhood will know that your group exists

-- Use posters in the local recreation centre, library, local representative’s office, cafes and businesses.
+- Use posters in the local recreation centre, library, councillor’s office, cafes and businesses.

 - Ask your local representative to post information in their website and newsletter

 Where can we find sources of funding for our project?